-Darrah is artistic director of the ONE Festival, where he is “expanding the boundaries of the operatic form” (The Wall Street Journal) by framing opera in a context that is both inclusive and relevant while establishing a first of its kind operatic artist residency for myriad artists in the genre.
-He is also committed to training the next generation of singer and performer, joining the UCLA Faculty of the Herb Alpert School of Music and was named the new Creative Director of Music Academy of the West’s Vocal Institute, where he has brought new productions of works and residencies from contemporary composers Higdon, Mazzoli, Reid and Jonathan Dove and Kaija Saariaho.

-Following his professional debut with Chicago Opera Theater, he has created work with Boston Lyric Opera, Badisches Staatstheater Karlsruhe, The International Handel Festspiele, Cincinnati Symphony Orchestra and Cincinnati Opera, Los Angeles Opera, Los Angeles Philharmonic, Getty Villa Museum in Malibu, Salle Playel in Paris, Barbican Centre, Bard Summerscape and Fisher Center for the Performing Arts, Merola/ San Francisco Opera, Boston Symphony Orchestra, Tanglewood Music Festival, Pacific Musicworks, Bemis Center for Contemporary Art, The Union for Contemporary Art, Milwaukee Symphony Orchestra, and Teatro Nacional de Sao Carlos in Lisbon.
+Darrah is currently Artistic Director of Opera Omaha’s ONE Festival, where he is “expanding the boundaries of the operatic form” (The Wall Street Journal) by framing opera in a context that is both inclusive and relevant while establishing a first of its kind operatic artist residency for artists in the genre.
+He is also committed to training the next generation of performers, joining the UCLA Faculty of the Herb Alpert School of Music and School of Theater, Film and Television in 2019 and was named the new Creative Director of Music Academy of the West’s Vocal Institute in 2018.
+He was co-artistic director/co-founder of Chromatic, a new collective of artists and production company in Los Angeles from 2013-2016 and has made additional work with Boston Lyric Opera, Badisches Staatstheater Karlsruhe, The International Handel Festspiele, Cincinnati Symphony Orchestra, Cincinnati Opera, San Francisco Symphony, Los Angeles Philharmonic, Getty Villa Museum in Malibu, Salle Playel in Paris, Barbican Centre, Sun Valley Music Festival, Kaufman Music Center, Bard Summerscape and Fisher Center for the Performing Arts, Merola/ San Francisco Opera, Boston Symphony Orchestra, Tanglewood Music Festival, Pacific Musicworks, Bemis Center for Contemporary Art, The Union for Contemporary Art, Milwaukee Symphony Orchestra, and Teatro Nacional de São Carlos in Lisbon.

-He was co-artistic director/founder of Chromatic, a new collective of artists and production company in Los Angeles from 2014-2016, completed an MFA in Theater, Film and Television at UCLA and later continued studies with Stephen Wadsworth at The Juilliard School.
-He has received the national Princess Grace Award in Theater, the James Pendelton Foundation Grant, was a directing nominee in the 2015 International Opera Awards, has led world premieres of two operas to win “Best New Opera” from Music Critics Association of North America and was named Musical America’s New Artist of the Month for December 2015.
+He holds an MFA in Theater, Film and Television from UCLA and later continued studies with Stephen Wadsworth at The Juilliard School.
+He has received the national Princess Grace Award in Theater, the James Pendelton Foundation Grant, was a directing nominee in the 2015 International Opera Awards, has led world premieres of two operas to win “Best New Opera” awards from Music Critics Association of North America and was named Musical America’s New Artist of the Month for December 2015.